rgschmitz1/Software_Dev_and_QA/README.md

 *If you find any errors, inconsistencies, ambiguities, and/or missing information in this description, please let the instructor know about them and make reasonable assumptions and/or apply workarounds to be able to come up with a solution that satisfies the main goals of the assignment.*

-You are going to build a software product that will work with the hardware products provided by Davis Instruments (https://www.davisinstruments.com/).
-Assume that you have decided to focus only on the Vantage Vue (https://www.davisinstruments.com/solution/vantage-vue/) offered as a low-priced product for beginners.
+You are going to build a software product that will work with the hardware products provided by [Davis Instruments](https://www.davisinstruments.com/).
+Assume that you have decided to focus only on the [Vantage Vue](https://www.davisinstruments.com/solution/vantage-vue/) offered as a low-priced product for beginners.
 You will develop a standalone software console application for the Vantage Vue Weather Station, which collects all measurements from the “Vantage Vue Integrated Sensor Suite” and replaces the functionality of the custom-built “Vantage Vue Wireless Console” equipment.

 Since you do not have the actual “Vantage Vue Integrated Sensor Suite”, you should develop a proxy software that takes its place so that you will to be able to demonstrate and test your product.